| Title: | The FPCdpca Criterion on Distributed Principal Component Analysis |

 K |

-the number of distributed nodes. |
+Number of distributed nodes. |

 nk |